How To Pass the KYC Process at Online Gambling Sites

 • Submitting Expired Documents: You submit an expired passport or driver’s license, which cannot be accepted for identity verification.
 Only valid, unexpired documents are typically accepted.

-• Uploading Blurry or Low-Quality Images: You submit a photo of your ID that is too blurry or unclear, making it difficult for the system to verify your identity details such as your name, date of birth, or the ID number.
+• Uploading Blurry or Low-Quality Images: You submit a photo of your ID that is too blurry or unclear, making it difficult for the system to verify your identity details, such as your name, date of birth, or ID number.

 • Mismatching Information Between Documents and the KYC Application: You fill in your application with one name (e.g., a nickname or a variation of your legal name) but submit a formal ID with a different name or different spelling.
 The mismatch will cause the KYC to fail.